kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Port specifies the destination port number to use for the backend
+<p>Port specifies the destination port number to use for the
-referenced by the ServiceName or BackendRef field.
-If unspecified and a Service object consisting of a single port definition is the backend, that port will be used.
-If unspecified and the backend is a Service object consisting of multiple port definitions, controllers must set the &ldquo;InvalidRoutes&rdquo; status condition on any Gateway that includes this Route to true.</p>
+backend referenced by the ServiceName or BackendRef field.</p>
+<p>If the port is unspecified and a Service object consisting
+of a single port definition is the backend, that port will be used.</p>
+<p>If the port is unspecified and the backend is a Service
+object consisting of multiple port definitions, the route must be dropped from the Gateway.
+The controller should raise the &ldquo;ResolvedRefs&rdquo; condition on the Gateway with the &ldquo;DroppedRoutes&rdquo; reason.
+The gateway status for this route should be updated with a condition that describes the error more specifically.</p>
 <p>Support: Core</p>
 </td>
 </tr>